The Most Hilarious Santa Letters of All Time

 From: A nice boy Thomas"

-This letter would've gotten our attention with the "Santa Claws" misspelling alone, which we can only assume was intentional—seems like somebody is confusing Kris Kringle with Freddy Kruger—but what really sold us was his insistence on throwing his baby brother under the bus.
-Hey, maybe he's being honest and his brother really is "hurting" the rest of the family, and actually has been talking smack about Santa, calling him "trash."
+This letter (posted by Reddit user Wpac56) would've gotten our attention with the "Santa Claws" misspelling alone, but what really sold us was his insistence on throwing his baby brother under the bus.
+Hey, maybe he's being honest and his brother really is "hurting" the rest of the family, and actually has been talking smack about Santa.
 That could all be true.
 It just seems suspicious, that's all we're saying.
-Blaming a baby for abhorrent behavior so you get more presents?
-It's just hard to take seriously.

 "Dear Santa please find me my Lizard I miss him so much to and I only had him for one day so please find me my Lizard I gave you and your raindeer some treats